fern-api/fern/packages/docs/docs/concepts/generators.md

 Code generators run remotely in the cloud.
 They take a set of Fern API Definition YAML files, run the generators listed in `.fernrc.yml, and produce generated files as an output.
 Files can output locally (i.e., seen in the file system of your IDE) or remotely (i.e., in a package manager like NPM, Maven, or PyPI).

 ## How can I automatically update my Postman Collection?
+(Instructions in 2 steps.)

 ### Get your Postman Workspace ID